 For more information on host keys, see Server Authentication with Public Keys.

 This is the initialization file for hashed host key names.

 On Windows, the salt file is located in

 This is the configuration file used by ssh-broker-g3 (and sshg3, scpg3, and sftpg3) that contains the factory default settings.
 It is not recommended to edit the file, but you can use it to view the default settings.
 The format of this file is described in ssh-broker-config(5).

-On Windows, the default configuration file is located in "
+On Windows, the default configuration file is

 C:\Program Files\SSH Communications Security\SSH Tectia\SSH Tectia AUX\ssh-broker-ng\ssh-broker-config-default.xml".